-One of the core aspects of a successful organization is having spot-on marketing to drive a healthy ROI.
+One of the core aspects of a successful organization is having spot-on online sales funnel to drive a healthy ROI.

 Sales and marketing have a complex relationship that complement each other, with a common thread binding them: the sales funnel.
 Because of this, it is extremely important to invest time and effort to craft a high-performance sales funnel.